2023-Govtech-Geekout-GDS/backend/README.md

-# Bootcamp - Government Digital Services - 2022
+# Geekout - Government Digital Services - 2023

 A simple web application which implements a Todo list.

 ![Screenshot 2021-09-22 at 10 34 23 PM](https://user-images.githubusercontent.com/710625/134364024-524fa9f5-fddc-4110-a6fc-98ad32cb25b0.png)

 ## Prerequisites

 There are a couple of things you need for this workshop:

 - An Integrated Development Environment (IDE) like [Visual Studio Code](https://code.visualstudio.com/download)
 - Git (version control system) client, either:
   - GitHub Desktop for [Windows](https://desktop.github.com) | [macOS](https://desktop.github.com)